sudden-deaths-monitoring/sudden-deaths-monitoring/README.md

 - 👋 Hi, We are @sudden-deaths-monitoring
 - 👀 We are interested in monitoring sudden deaths in Canada and eventually USA if time permits.
+- 👀 Looking for specific keywords containing at least the string "sudden" to catch clear cut cases of sudden deaths.

 [comment]: <> (- 🌱 I’m currently learning)
 [comment]: <> (- 💞️ I’m looking to collaborate on ...)
 [comment]: <> (- 📫 How to reach me ...)